heavyai/heavydb/MapDBetaGuide.md

 * `\copy <file path> <table>`: Copy data from file on client side to table.
 The file is assumed to be in CSV format unless the file name ends with `.tsv`.
 * `\q`: Quit.

+`mapdql` automatically attempts to reconnect to `mapd_server` in case it restarts due to crashes or human intervention.
+There is no need to restart or reconnect.
 ##Users and Databases

 Users and databases can only be manipulated when connected to database mapd as a super user.